KDE/kde-builder/doc/README.md

 - Annoyed by the default directory layout?
 Consider changing the `directory-layout` configuration file option.

-- kdesrc-build supports building from behind a proxy, for all you corporate types trying to get the latest-and-greatest desktop.
+- kde-builder supports building from behind a proxy, for all you corporate types trying to get the latest-and-greatest desktop.
 Just make sure your compilation toolchain is up to the challenge....

 - You can use the `custom-build-command` option to setup a custom build tool (assumed to be make-compatible).
-For instance, cmake supports the `ninja` tool, and kdesrc-build can use `ninja` as well via this option.
+For instance, cmake supports the `ninja` tool, and kde-builder can use `ninja` as well via this option.

-- You can also wrap kdesrc-build itself in a script if you want to do things like unusual pre-build setup, post-install cleanup, etc. This also goes well with the [`--query`][query] option.
+- You can also wrap kde-builder itself in a script if you want to do things like unusual pre-build setup, post-install cleanup, etc. This also goes well with the [`--query`][query] option.